19. Vibrations and waves

 Another type of wave is known as a torsional wave.
 This is a type of twisting back and forth in a periodic manner.
 The video below shows a mass twisting back and forth in a torsional wave.

-A torsional wave is what caused the Tacoma narrows bridge to collapse in 1940.
+A torsional wave is what caused the Tacoma Narrows Bridge to collapse in 1940.
 Winds blowing across the bridge created and amplified the torsional wave in the bridge, which eventually overcame the strength of the structure, causing its collapse.

 Interference